Price suggests spate of Dakar crashes due to new rules - Speedcafe

 While the combination of terrain and weather conditions have made the event more challenging than in recent years, Price, who took a fractured wrist into his triumphant 2019 Dakar campaign, suggested new regulations have encouraged riskier riding.

-“I don’t know, it just seems like some of these rules that have come into place… everyone’s mentality has switched a little bit now,” said the Red Bull KTM rider.
+“I don’t know, it just seems like some of these rules that have come into place … everyone’s mentality has switched a little bit now,” said the Red Bull KTM rider.

 “We’re all trying to go a little bit faster in the tricky parts and the stony bits.

 “I hope Ricky’s all good.
-We lost Sam on the first stage so, phwoar, it’s a crazy race, you’ve just got to stay in it, and anything can happen.”
+We lost Sam on the first stage so – phwoar, it’s a crazy race – you’ve just got to stay in it, and anything can happen.”

 Price did not specify which rules he was referring to, although a likely possibility is the new ‘opener bonus’ which also seemed to cause confusion about the most recent stage classification.